Blackstone-Security-Group/blackstonesecuritygroup.co.uk/wiki/campaigns/soap-opera/campaign-brief-soap-opera.md

 - **Support Government Forces Discreetly** – While officially neutral, BSG teams may have to covertly assist law enforcement to ensure stability.
 - **Cooperate with U.S. Intelligence Agencies** – The CIA and DEA use BSG’s presence as cover for counter-cartel operations, complicating BSG’s neutrality.
 - **Avoid Political Fallout** – If RLOG is seen as too close to the government or foreign interests, it could lead to nationalist backlash or political sabotage.

-## The Ticking Time Bomb – What Comes Next?

-Santa Arcadia is at a boiling point, and BSG’s presence might be the tipping factor:

-- Will Los Zetas escalate attacks against RLOG & BSG?
-- Can the government stabilize before foreign powers intervene?
-- How far will U.S. intelligence go to counter cartel influence?
-- Can BSG remain neutral, or will it be forced to take a side?

 tags: #cartel #loszetas #redshiftlogistics #ecuador #spanish #warondrugs #smuggling #narcosubs